tinymce/tinymce-docs/plugins/premium/advtable.md

 The `advtable` plugin is a premium plugin that extends the core [`table` plugin]({{site.baseurl}}/plugins/opensource/table/) by adding the following advanced functionality:
 - sort options for rows and columns.
-- ability to add a row numbering column.
+- row numbering column for tables.

 ## Enabling the Advanced Tables plugin